Guildhall Derry / Londonderry – A Beautiful Building To Visit

 The restoration of Derry’s Guildhall won the Irish Georgian Society’s Conservation Awards, and Frank McDonald of the Irish Times praised the “detailed work done to the exterior in rebuilding its ornate gable, which had been leaning outwards, as well as complete repointing of the stonework and restoration of the stained glass windows,” which “impressed the jury (which included myself).”

 Asking Where You Can Stay in Derry, Here is Your Ultimate Guide.
-Much of Fun Are Waiting For You
+Much Fun is waiting For You

 Construction

-This building’s stained glass windows, donated by numerous London companies who had held property in Ireland and haven’t forgotten their old relationship, were featured prominently in the London Times on September 21st, 1912.
+This building’s stained glass windows, donated by numerous London companies who had held property in Ireland and hadn’t forgotten their old relationship, were featured prominently in the London Times on 21 September 1912.

-In 2010, most of restorations were done to the building by contractors H & J Martin making it one of Irish landmarks.
-The cost of the restoration work was estimated at £3M, including the stonework, roofs, windows and stained glass, as well as the clock.
+In 2010, most restorations were done to the building by contractors H & J Martin, making it one of Irish landmarks.
+The cost of the restoration work was estimated at £3M, including the stonework, roofs, windows, stained glass, and clock.

 As for the construction work done to the interior of Guildhall, it was estimated to have cost around £5M.